 Waking Up to the Usual

 January 18, 2026 began the same way most sleepover mornings do—kids awake before the adults, noise before coffee, and a house that looked like it had lived a full day before the day even started.
-Eve and the girls were still over, and while there was still mess and movement, it felt more peaceful than usual.
+Eve and her children were still over, and while there was still mess and movement, it felt more peaceful than usual.
 Less frantic.
 Less sharp.

 Maybe I was just getting used to it.